-- On bringing additional capital by 3.(a) Cash/Bank A/c Dr. continuing partners To Remaining Partners Capital A/cs (Being additional amount brought in by remaining partners to make payment to retiring partner) Retiring Partners Capital A/c (b) On making full payment to retiring partner Dr. To Cash/Bank A/c (Being full payment made to Retiring Partner) Part payment to retiring partner : In case of inadequate cash and bank balance retiring partner (c) may be paid partially in cash and remaining amount is transferred to his loan account.
-On making part payment in cash and - 4.
+- On bringing additional capital by 3.(a) Cash/Bank A/c Dr. To Remaining Partners Capital A/cs continuing partners (Being additional amount brought in by remaining partners to make payment to retiring partner) Retiring Partners Capital A/c (b) On making full payment to retiring partner Dr. To Cash/Bank A/c (Being full payment made to Retiring Partner) Part payment to retiring partner : In case of inadequate cash and bank balance retiring partner (c) may be paid partially in cash and remaining amount is transferred to his loan account. - 4.
 On making part payment in cash and transferred remaining amount to his loan account